NC State Extension Publications

 Baptisia seed pod weevils are small, dark, and handsome.

-Baptisia seed pod weevil adults chew
+Baptisia seed pod weevil inside a dry seed pod

 Baptisia seed pod weevil adults chew their ways out of the infested pod or wait for the pod to split.